opencfp/opencfp/README.md

 - We only support two grant types: Authorization Code & Refresh Token.
 This allows you to do work on behalf of any OpenCFP user (if authorized) and renew that authorization (bearer token) when it expires.
 - Bearer tokens have a time-to-live (TTL) of `3600` seconds (1 hour).
 Expired tokens will be rejected and you have the option of refreshing or requesting a new token.
 This may be configurable in the future.
+- It is **highly recommended** to only enable this API if you have a valid SSL certificate.
+OAuth2's security mechanisms are 100% reliant on TLS.
 - Authorization endpoints are described below.

 <a name="json-api-endpoints" />